-3.19 If the bullying continues, a pupil will be suspended or even excluded (at the Head's discretion)
+If the bullying continues, a pupil will be suspended or even excluded (at the Head's discretion)

-4 Recording of Information
+Recording of Information

-- 4.1 The Director of Wellbeing/Head of Pre-Prep keeps records of all reports of bullying, with dates and statements where possible, whether action has been taken or not. - 4.2 These are recorded in their files and on 'my concern' as well as a separate 'bullying' log.
-The log will also take into account the 'pupil profile' and any reasonable adjustments that may have been/ or need to be made to deal with the incident. - 4.3 Bullying incidents are monitored regularly by the Director of Wellbeing, SENCO, Year Coordinators and Matron to enable patterns to be identified and interventions evaluated. - 4.4 A bullying incident is treated as a child protection concern when there is reasonable cause to believe that a child is suffering or likely to suffer significant harm. - 4.5 This will then be dealt with under the safeguarding policy. - 4.6 Incidents of serious or repetitive bullying will be passed to the Head.
+- The Director of Wellbeing/Head of Pre-Prep keeps records of all reports of bullying, with dates and statements where possible, whether action has been taken or not. - These are recorded in their files and on 'my concern' as well as a separate 'bullying' log.
+The log will also take into account the 'pupil profile' and any reasonable adjustments that may have been/ or need to be made to deal with the incident. - Bullying incidents are monitored regularly by the Director of Wellbeing, SENDCo, Year Coordinators and Matron to enable patterns to be identified and interventions evaluated. - A bullying incident is treated as a child protection concern when there is reasonable cause to believe that a child is suffering or likely to suffer significant harm. - This will then be dealt with under the Safeguarding Policy. - Incidents of serious or repetitive bullying will be passed to the Head.

-5 Protection of Recipient
+Protection of Recipient

-- 5.1 The recipient should know that his/her name will be kept out of discussions wherever possible, assuming they wish this. - 5.2 Pupils will be made aware that action will always be taken and that this will be positive action designed to improve the situation and that it will not have adverse effects on the recipient. - 5.3 Increased supervision will be arranged if particular times or places are identified.
+- The recipient should know that his/her name will be kept out of discussions wherever possible, assuming they wish this. - Pupils will be made aware that action will always be taken and that this will be positive action designed to improve the situation and that it will not have adverse effects on the recipient. - Increased supervision will be arranged if particular times or places are identified.

-6 Criminal Law
+Criminal Law

-- 6.1 Although bullying in itself is not a specific criminal offence in the UK, it is important to bear in mind that some types of harassing or threatening behaviour or communications could be a criminal offence, for example under the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003, and the Public Order Act 1986. - 6.2 Depending on the nature and severity of the incident, the school may seek assistance from the police.
+- Although bullying in itself is not a specific criminal offence in the UK, it is important to bear in mind that some types of harassing or threatening behaviour - or communications - could be a criminal offence, for example under the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003, and the Public Order Act 1986. - Depending on the nature and severity of the incident, the school may seek assistance from the police.

-7 Cyber Bullying
+Cyber Bullying

-- 7.1 The rapid development of, and widespread access to technology has provided a new medium for 'virtual bullying', which can occur in or outside school. - 7.2 Cyber-bullying is a different form of bullying and can happen at all times of the day with a potentially bigger audience, and more accessories as people forward on content at a click.

-- 7.3 The wider search powers included in the Education Act 2011 give teachers stronger powers to tackle cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones. - 7.4 Refer to E-Safety policy for further guidance.
+- The rapid development of, and widespread access to technology has provided a new medium for 'virtual bullying', which can occur in or outside school. - Cyber-bullying is a different form of bullying and can happen at all times of the day with a potentially bigger audience, and more accessories as people forward on content at a click. - The wider search powers included in the Education Act 2011 give teachers stronger powers to tackle cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones. - Refer to E-Safety policy for further guidance.

-8 Bullying outside school premises
+Bullying outside school premises

-- 8.1 Copthorne Prep teachers have the power to discipline pupils for misbehaving outside the school premises 'to such an extent as is reasonable.' - 8.2 This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 8.3 When bullying outside school is reported to school staff, it will be investigated and acted on. - 8.4 The Head will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a pupil. - 8.5 If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police should always be informed. - 8.6 In all cases of misbehaviour or bullying the class teacher can only discipline the pupil on school premises or elsewhere when the pupil is under the lawful control of the staff member.
+- Copthorne Prep teachers have the power to discipline pupils for misbehaving outside the school premises 'to such an extent as is reasonable.' - This can relate to any bullying incidents occurring anywhere off the school premises, such as on school or public transport, outside the local shops, or in a town or village centre. - When bullying outside school is reported to school staff, it will be investigated and acted on. - The Head will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a pupil. - If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police should always be informed. - In all cases of misbehaviour or bullying the class teacher can only discipline the pupil on school premises or elsewhere when the pupil is under the lawful control of the staff member.

-9 Negotiation and Action
+Negotiation and Action